onzfonz/comp227/src/content/1/en/part1a.md

 `Header` takes care of rendering the name of the course, `Content` renders the parts and their number of exercises and `Total` renders the total number of exercises.

-Define the new components in the file *App.jsx*.
+Define the new components in *App.jsx*.

 The `App` component's body will approximately be as follows: